rubyguides

 The Null Object pattern is not a replacement for proper error handling.
 If find_user failing to find a user is genuinely exceptional, raise an exception.
 If “no user found” is a valid state that calling code should handle gracefully, a Null Object is the right tool.

-The key question to ask: is the absence of this object a valid business state with its own behaviour?
-If yes, reach for Null Objects.
+The key question to ask is: is the absence of this object a valid business state with its own behaviour?
+If yes, reach for null objects.
 If no, raise an exception.

 See Also